kwur/new-kwur-site/_posts/2009-09-18-stack-sessions-chariots.md

 ---
 <div class="pf-content">
   <p>
-    KWUR&#8217;s very own Julie and Max, under the moniker of Chariots, played in the studio last Saturday.
+    KWUR’s very own Julie and Max, under the moniker of Chariots, played in the studio last Saturday.
 This is their first recording as a band, and I think they were dead on when they cited Dodos as an influence.
 Enjoy!
   </p>

   <p>